cyrusbehr/YOLOv8-TensorRT-CPP/README.md

 ### Installation
 - `git clone https://github.com/cyrusbehr/YOLOv8-TensorRT-CPP --recursive`
-- **Be sure to use the `--recursive` flag as this repo makes use of git submodules.**
+- **Note:** Be sure to use the `--recursive` flag as this repo makes use of git submodules.

-### Converting Model from Onnx
+### Converting Model from PyTorch to ONNX

-pip3 install ultralytics

-Download the model from this repo: https://github.com/ultralytics/ultralytics#models

-Use the script in /scripts to convert your model.

-- Then change the model name.
+- Navigate to the [official YoloV8 repository](https://github.com/ultralytics/ultralytics) and download your desired version of the model (ex.
+YOLOv8m).
+- `pip3 install ultralytics`
+- Navigate to `YOLOv8-TensorRT-CPP/scripts` and modify this line so that it points to your downloaded model: `model = YOLO("../models/yolov8m.pt")`.
+- `python3 pytorch2onnx.py`
+- After running this command, you should successfully have converted from PyTorch to ONNX.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->